Wiselab2/ARF2PatternAnalysis/README.md

 This data set utilizes barley transcriptome sequenced and quantified for wildtype (*Mla6*) and mutant (*mla6*) at 6 timepoints (0, 16, 20, 24, 32 and 48 hours after infection) for 3 replications.
 ARF2 (HORVU5Hr1G111500) like genes are identified using expression pattern analysis.

-- All input files are in [data](data/)
-- R script in markdown format and resulting knit files are stored under [R](R/)
-- [ARF2LikeGenes](ARF2LikeGenes.csv) details the 85 ARF2-like genes identified using expression pattern analysis

 **Normalized Read Counts**
 </br> Salmon (Patro *et al.* 2017) was used to quantify gene-counts using genome alignments from STAR (Dobin *et al.* 2013).
 Count normalization was done in a taxon-specific manner, as described in Klingenberg and Meinicke 2017.
 Log2 of normalized read counts are used to calculate averages and standard error for each genotype x timepoint combination.